 Dactinomycin is approved to be used alone or with other drugs to treat:

-- Gestational trophoblastic disease.
+- Gestational trophoblastic disease in adults and children.

-- Rhabdomyosarcoma in children.
+- Rhabdomyosarcoma in adults and children.

 Dactinomycin is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Dactinomycin - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,

 - what you should know about this drug before using it,